mikiec84/generator-botlerplate/README.md

-When asked for the connector you want to use, choose between Slack, Messenger, Kik, Microsoft Bot connector, or just don't connect your bot.
+When asked for the connector you want to use, choose between:
+* Slack
+* Messenger
+* Kik
+* Microsoft Bot connector
+* or just don't connect your bot.

 This connector will automatically connect your bot to the chosen channel.
 You will directly have the server you need, so it's easier for you.

 [logo5]: https://github.com/RecastAI/generator-botlerplate/blob/features/prompt/generators/app/ressources/connector.png "Recast.AI"